toledy/spotify/advanced_models.md

 ```

-## Section 3.
-Model Fitting
+## Model Fitting

-### Section 3.1 Gradient Boosting Regressor
+### Gradient Boosting Regressor

 According to Ben Gorman, if Linear Regression were a Toyota Camry, the Gradient Boosting Regressor would easily be a UH-60 Blackhawk Helicopter.

 Gradient Boosting Regressor is an ensemble machine learning procedure that fits new models consecutively to provide a more reliable estimate of the response variable.
 It constructs new base-learners to be correlated with the negative gradient of the loss function: 1) least square regression (ls), 2) least absolute deviation (lad), 3) huber (a combination of ls and lad), 4) quantile - which allows for quantile regression.
-The choice of the loss function allows for great flexibility in Gradient Boosting and the best error function is huber for our model based on trial and error / cross-validation.
+The choice of the loss function allows for great flexibility in Gradient Boosting.The best error function is huber for our model based on trial and error / cross-validation.

 The principle behind this procedure is to adopt a slow learning approach where we fit a regression tree to the residuals from the model rather than the actual response variable.
 We then add this new regression tree to update the residuals.
 The base learner here could be small regression trees and we slowly improve them in areas that they do not perform well.